 - Minimal Microsoft Entra Workload ID federation

-- Microsoft Entra Workload ID
+- Microsoft Entra Workload ID documentation

 - Microsoft Entra Workload ID quick start

-- Use Microsoft Entra Workload ID for Kubernetes with a user-assigned managed identity in a .NET Standard application
+- Example: Use Microsoft Entra Workload ID for Kubernetes with a user-assigned managed identity in a .NET Standard application

 Example workload

-- Set up an AKS cluster with the OIDC issuer enabled.
+- Set up an AKS cluster with the OpenID Connect issuer and Microsoft Entra Workload ID enabled.

 Microsoft Entra Workload ID message flow